DynamiteAI/dynamite-nsm/docs/about/01_project_goals.md

 # Project Goals

-Passive network monitoring is an approach to network monitoring where traffic is *sniffed* via strategically placed sensors on critical junctions of your network.
-DynamiteNSM aims to make the process of setting up the sensor and monitoring infrastructure needed to collect and make sense of this data as seamless as possible.
+Passive network monitoring is an approach to network monitoring where traffic is *sniffed* via strategically placed sensors on critical junctions of a network.
+DynamiteNSM aims to make the process of setting up and managing this infrastructure as seamless as possible.

-DynamiteNSM was built around several design goals to make it an attractive alternative to heavier weight NSMs.
+## Simple
+Keep interfaces simple and intuitive.
+Users should be able to get to a working state with minimal documentation.

-## Lightweight and Extensible
+## Lightweight

-Give users the choice as to which services they want to download and install without the need of installing a dedicated operating system.
+Give users the option to install and configure only the components they need without requiring them to download a huge image.

-Services should be self-contained, provide multiple integration paths, and be easy to extend.
+## Extensible

+Provide intuitive programming interfaces and utilities where ever possible, giving users multiple paths of integration and extension.

-## Flexible
+## Adaptable

-Give users the ability to customize DynamiteNSM to fit a variety of operational, detection, and threat-hunting use-cases.

-Users should be able to extend functionality of DynamiteNSM through packages that encapsulate dashboards, visualizations and internal configurations.
+Provide variety of ways users can interact with their data, ranging from tracking operational network metrics to threat-hunting.

 ## Secure

-Wherever possible services should be installed with security in mind.
+Install components pre-configured with security in mind.
+Wherever possible encrypt data in transit and at rest.

-By default, all services must use encrypted channels of communication and require authentication.

-## Intelligent Defaults
-Where possible provide intelligent defaults.
-Users should not need to understand the intricacies of DynamiteNSM to start running with reasonable configurations.

-Intelligently configure installed services to best utilize system resources where possible; provide overrides for these defaults.

-## Minimal Knowledge Deployment
+## Optimized
-Provide rich contextual help menus and intuitive interfaces wherever possible.
-Keep interfaces simple.

-Users should be able to get to a working state with minimal to no documentation.
+Install components to best utilize system resources.
+When needed, make changes to the underlying system to improve tasks like packet acquisition and memory management.

-## Remote Management
+## Centralized

-Provide users with the tools needed to remotely manage DynamiteNSM nodes.

-Users should be able to control nodes and perform operations against multiple nodes at once.
+Provide users with the tools needed to remotely manage their deployments.
+Users should be able to perform remote operations against multiple instances in parallel.
 Users should be able to copy the configuration state of one node to another.